LamTienDat/ethereum-docs/part6-kaopiz-token/README.md

 ## 🤝 Contributing

-Nếu bạn tìm thấy bug hoặc có suggestions:
+If you find bugs or have suggestions:

-1. Tạo issue
+1. Create issue
 2. Fork project
 3. Create feature branch
 4. Submit pull request